Running’s Impact: How Many Calories Does Running Burn?

 Gender

 Some studies suggest that guys tend to burn more calories than girls doing the same activities.
+It’s because guys usually have more muscle, and muscle burns more calories than fat.

 Speed